tnbao10/MiniMarket-Application/README.md

 # [JAVA] MiniMarket-Application
 MiniMarket-application is a comprehensive platform designed to manage various aspects of your mini supermarket.
-It includes features for managing employees, customers, suppliers, inventory, and stock levels.
-Additionally, the application provides detailed reporting and analytics to help you track business performance.
+It includes features for managing employees, customers, suppliers, inventory, selling and printing Bill
 The MiniMarket-Application has four roles: Admin, Manager, Stocker, and Salesman.
 Each role has different responsibilities, such as managing employees, inventory, customers, stock and sell product.
   - Admin can create new accounts and assign roles with specific permissions, such as Manager, Stocker, or Salesman.
   - Salesman can sell products and generate invoices.